-A.4.16 Drop-Down List Box
+A.4.16 Drop-Down List

-In user instructions, generally use only "list" or "box" to describe this control, whichever is clearer, and instruct the user to "click" or "select" a list item.
+In user instructions, generally use only "list" to describe this control and instruct the user to "select" a list item.

 Do not use the words "drop-down" unless absolutely necessary to distinguish a specific control.
 Hyphenate if used.